Choosing a telescope is the biggest decision we make as backyard astronomers.

 Compound: Celestron NexStar 4SE

-Point it in the direction of bright objects like the moon and planets and, honestly, if you’re brand new to astronomy you will not be disappointed as it tracks their motion across the heavens.
+Use the computerized hand control to point it in the direction of bright objects like the moon and planets and, honestly, if you’re brand new to astronomy you will not be disappointed as it tracks their motion across the heavens.

 Similarly, if you’re thinking of introducing kids to the hobby, then the NexStar 4SE is a great model to begin with as they can easily type into the controller any object they want to look at and it will find it.